Learning-based Moving Horizon Estimation through Differentiable Convex Optimization Layers: Introduction

-Estimation algorithms, including MHE, rely on an accurate model of the underlying system.
-While it is often possible to model the physical system structure, finding the true values of system parameters based on noisy measurements is challenging.
-The problem of obtaining maximum likelihood estimates of unknown parameters offline given input and output data was widely studied in the field of system identification, see, e.g. \cite{Ljung1999}.
-However, the problem of improving parameter estimates online based on current sensor measurements, i.e., updating the system model within the MHE, is an open research question.
-In this work, we propose an MHE approach for combined state estimation and online parameter identification for linear systems with parametric uncertainty, subject to disturbances and measurement noise, and constraints on the system state, disturbance and noise values.
-We rely on the certainty equivalence principle (see, e.g.,~\cite{Tsiamis2019,Dean2020}), where the current estimate of the system parameter is assumed to be the true one and is used for online estimation within the MHE.
-The parameter is thereby initialized through classical system identification, while new measurements are used to improve the estimate or adapt it to time-varying changes in a gradient-based manner.
+State estimation algorithms, including MHE, rely on a sufficiently descriptive model of the underlying system.
+While it is often possible to derive the model structure of a physical system, finding the true values of system parameters based on noisy measurements is challenging.
+Estimating system parameters from input/output data offline is widely studied in the field of system identification, e.g., based on prediction error methods or subspace identification~\citep{Ljung1999}.
+However, the use of online sensor measurements to adapt the parameters of the model within an MHE estimator in order to improve the estimation performance is an open research question.
+In this work, we propose an MHE approach for simultaneous state estimation and parameter tuning for linear systems subject to bounded disturbances and measurement noise, and physical constraints on the system state.
+We rely on the certainty equivalence principle (see, e.g.,~\cite{Tsiamis2019,Dean2020}), where a current belief of the system parameter is used within the MHE problem.
+The parameter is thereby initialized through classical system identification, while new measurements are used to improve the belief of the parameter, or adapt it to time-varying changes, in a gradient-based manner.